 Sandro Cleuzo is a golden age animator, he has been involved in a lot of memorable animated films such as 'Thumbelina', 'Fantasia 2000', "Emperor's New Groove", 'Anastasia', 'Enchanted' and many more.

 His 6 years career at Don Bluth let him to work and animate memorable characters, and scenes on world level production animated features.
-After Don Bluth, Sandro moved between many studios such as: Fox Animation Studios and Disney Animation Studios.
+After Don Bluth, Sandro moved between many studios such as: Fox Animation Studios, Disney Animation Studios and Rovio Entertainment.

 Thank you very much Sandro Cleuzo this interview, we would like to start with you by telling us about yourself Where are you from?